 1. Completing a degree evaluation through DegreeWorks and save that evaluation as a PDF.
 You will submit that file with your appeal.

-2. Meet with your academic advisor to complete your academic plan.
+2. Meet with your Navigator to complete your academic plan.
 This plan will help you determine what classes you still need to take and when you will take them in order to be academically successful and graduate from SFCC.

 3. Complete Financial Awareness Counseling.
 Go to www.studentloans.gov to complete this training.
 When you complete this web based session print off the completion confirmation page.
 You will need to submit this with your appeal.